Dick Clark, III, Endowed Chair in Architecture

 Since 1998, Professor Miró has directed Studio Mexico, a program at the UTSOA that affords students the opportunity to travel to Mexico to study Mexican architecture and design.
 Professor Miró has lectured and written on Mexican Architecture with a special focus on the ancient city of Teotihuacan.
 In his teaching, practice, and research Professor Miró explores the connections between architectural design, placemaking, nature, and the relevance of history.
 Professor Miró was named a Distinguished Professor by the Association of Collegiate Schools of Architecture and is a member of UT’s Academy of Distinguished Teachers.
 He has received both the Texas Society of Architects’ Award for Outstanding Educational Contributions and the University of Texas Regents’ Outstanding Teaching Award.

 Professor Miró is a principal at Miró Rivera Architects, an architectural firm based in Austin.
 The firm works on a variety of projects spanning from urban design to institutional and commercial buildings to residential architecture.
-The firm has garnered over 100 design awards, including the AR Emerging Architecture Award, Texas Architecture Firm Award, and numerous local, state, and national AIA Awards.
+The firm was recognized as the 2023 recipient of the Texas Medal of Arts Award in Architecture and has garnered over 100 design awards, including the AR Emerging Architecture Award, Texas Architecture Firm Award, and numerous local, state, and national AIA Awards.
 Their work has been extensively featured worldwide in numerous exhibitions and many prestigious publications, including Architectural Record, The Architectural Review, Architectural Digest, and The New York Times.
 In 2020 the firm published its first monograph, entitled Miró Rivera Architects: Building a New Arcadia.

 Professor Miró is an active member of the American Institute of Architects.
 In 2011, he was elevated to the organization’s College of Fellows.